ElioMargiotta/agora_monorepo/docs/introduction.md

 ## How It Works

+### 1. Visit the Agora Website
+Start by visiting [https://agora-staged.vercel.app/](https://agora-staged.vercel.app/) and connect your Web3 wallet.

+### 2. Create an Agora Name Service
+Register a unique `.agora` domain name that will serve as your governance space identifier.
+This creates a decentralized naming system for your community.

-### 1. Create Your Agora Space
+### 3. Create Your Governance Space
-Connect your Web3 wallet and establish a new governance space with custom parameters:
+Use your registered `.agora` name to establish a new governance space with custom parameters:
-- Joining eligibility (token holders, NFT owners, or public access)
+- Set membership rules (public, token holders, NFT owners, or whitelist)
+- Configure voting models and eligibility criteria
+- Define space roles and permissions

-### 2. Invite Your Community
+### 4. Invite Your Community
 Share access with community members and assign appropriate roles:
 - Owner: Full control over space settings
 - Admin: Can create new proposals
 - Member: Can participate in voting
 - Observer: Read-only access to proposals and results

-### 3. Create Private Proposals
+### 5. Create Private Proposals
 Submit governance proposals with complete privacy guarantees:
 - Rich text descriptions and multimedia attachments
 - Configurable voting periods and parameters
 - Automated workflow management via Chainlink

-### 4. Vote Anonymously, Reveal Verifiable Results
+### 6. Vote Anonymously, Reveal Verifiable Results
 Participate in governance with full privacy:
 - Cast encrypted votes using FHE technology
 - Maintain anonymity throughout the voting process
+- View transparent, verifiable outcomes

 ## Technology Stack